This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 Note: Bulk modulus for ideal fluid is infinity.

-It is the property of fluid by virtue of which it offers resistance for the movement of one layer over the other and it is because of Cohesion I .e.attraction between the two layers.
+It is the property of fluid by virtue of which it offers resistance to the movement of one layer over the other, and it is because of Cohesion, i.e. attraction between the two layers.

 If the attraction between the two layers increases, resistance increases, and thereby the viscosity also increases.